Locally constrained flows and sharp Michael-Simon inequalities in hyperbolic space: Introduction

 \section{Introduction}

-The Michael-Simon inequality on the generalized submanifolds immersed into Euclidean space $\mathbb{R}^{N}$ was first formulated by Michael and Simon \cite{MS1973} and reads as \begin{theorem}{(\cite{MS1973})} Let $i: M^{n} \rightarrow \mathbb{R}^{N}$ be an isometric immersion $(N>n)$.
+The Michael-Simon inequality on the generalized submanifolds immersed into Euclidean space $\mathbb{R}^{N}$ was first formulated by Michael and Simon \cite{MS1973}.
+The specific form of the inequality is as follows \begin{theorem}{(\cite{MS1973})} Let $i: M^{n} \rightarrow \mathbb{R}^{N}$ be an isometric immersion $(N>n)$.
 Let $U$ be an open subset of $M^n$.
 For a function $\phi \in C_{c}^{\infty}(U)$, there exists a constant $C$, such that